 To verify that the car will go up the hill with a reward of at least 90, we transform the DNN into an equivalent hybrid system using Verisig and compose it with the car's hybrid system.
 We use Verisig+Flow to verify the desired property on the composed system, given any initial position in [-0.6, -0.4].
 Note that we split the initial condition into subsets and verify the property for each subset separately.
 This is necessary because the DNN takes very different actions from different initial conditions, e.g., large negative inputs when the car is started from the leftmost position and small negative inputs for larger initial conditions.
 This variability introduces uncertainty in the dynamics and causes large approximation errors.
+As part of future work, we will investigate a refinement procedure in order to optimize the partitioning of the initial condition.

 Table 1 presents the verification times for each subset.
 Most properties are verified within 10-15 minutes; the properties at either end of the initial set take longer to verify due to branching in the car's hybrid system as caused by the car reaching the minimum allowed position.
 For most initial conditions, we verify that the car will go up the hill with a reward of at least 90 and in at most 100 dynamics steps.
 Interestingly, after failing to verify the property for the subset [-0.6, -0.59], we found a counter-example when starting the car from $p_0 = -0.6$: the final reward was 88.
-This suggests that
+This suggests that Verisig is not only useful for verifying properties of interest but it can also be used to identify areas for which these properties do not hold.
+In the case of MC, this information can be used to retrain the DNN by starting more episodes from [-0.6, -0.59] since the likely reason the DNN does not perform well from that initial set is that not many episodes were started from there during training.

-Figure 5: Overview of the quadrotor case study, as projected to the (x, y)-plane.
-The quadrotor's goal is to follow its planner in order to reach the goal at the top (star) without colliding into obstacles (red circles).
-We have verified that, starting from any state within the shown set of initial conditions, the quadrotor will not deviate from its plan by more than 0.32m (and hence will not collide into any obstacles).
+Figure 5: Overview of the quadrotor case study, as projected to the (p_x, p_y) -plane.
+The quadrotor follows its plan in order to reach the goal (star) without colliding into obstacles (red circles).
+We verify that, starting from any initial condition in the black box, the quadrotor does not deviate from its plan by more than 0.32m and does not collide into obstacles.